C4RR0T02/Web-Application-Pen-Testing/Introduction to WAPT.md

 ## Random Stuff
 Lesson 1: Pen-Testing is not guaranteed due to the different skills in a team

-Pen Test SSL some peopple forget to secure the SSL layer
+Pen Test SSL some people forget to secure the SSL layer